watsona4/scipy2016/SciPy2016TripReport.md

 sounds impressive, doing an analysis of the specifications of his laptop, it was only 37% of the theoretical capability of the hardware.

-The speaker then described concurrent computing and GPU computing and proposes that programmers should decompose these operations into tasks and approach a solution like in GPU computing.
+The speaker then described concurrent computing and GPU[^Graphical Processing Unit.
+A GPU is a hardware device normally found in high-end graphics and computational machines that is optimized for certain types of (often vectorized) computational operations.
+Using GPUs for those or similar computations can significantly increase performance.
+The primary drawbacks include proprietary, complex programming languages and the need to transfer data to special memory accessible to the GPU.] computing and proposes that programmers should decompose these operations into tasks and approach a solution like in GPU computing.
 The issue is that is not a simple thing to do and requires expertise.
 He then introduced Loopy, which is a Python package for generating GPU code from a common syntax.
-Using this package and inspecting the generated C code, including vectorization and cache utilization, he was able to tune his example algorithm to his machine; the final runtime for his algorithm was 45 ms (better than optimal because task were executed on the GPU as well).
+Using this package and inspecting the generated C code, including vectorization and cache utilization, he was able to tune his example algorithm to his machine;
+the final runtime for his algorithm was 45 ms (better than optimal because task were executed on the GPU as well).
 He also showed how Loopy can predict the optimal runtime and memory usage for the hardware.
 At this time, Loopy supports generation of OpenCL, CUDA, Intel Xeon Phi, and Numba code.

 Keynote \#3: Machine Learning for Social Science
 ------------------------------------------------